deqode/dq-vault/README.md

 1. How to set up the vault server (For Admin)
 2. How to use vault to register user and create signature on demand (for application server)

+Application server can communicate with a vault server using API requests/calls.
+Both CLI commands and API call methods have been included in this guide.

 # PART 1:- SETTING UP VAULT

 ## Vault installation